harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/support-bundle-utility.md

 The support bundle utility scales with the number of pods and ConfigMaps in the system.
 This process handles large volumes of logs efficiently, with minimal compromise on performance and resource utilization.

-## Dependencies and Assumptions
+## Dependencies

-The support bundle utility would require access and permissions to collect logs from pods, ConfigMaps, and HAR files.
+The support bundle utility requires access and permissions to collect logs from pods, ConfigMaps, and HAR files.

-Integration with the relevant components of the system would be necessary.

 Compatibility with the underlying infrastructure and systems is ensured for effective log collection.

 The interface is accessible through a command-line interface for users to initiate the log bundling process.

-It accepts user inputs, validate them, and trigger the log bundling process.
+The CLI accepts user inputs, validates them, and triggers the log bundling process.

-## Support bundle generator

-The process of generating the support bundle involves collecting diagnostic information as required by the user.
-This process involves interacting with various system components to gather logs, ConfigMaps (excluding secrets), and override files.

-The support bundle generator is optimized to handle concurrent requests from multiple users and ensure efficient use of resources.

 ## Log collection